top of page

 RGB COLORS

-ROLL UP A general term for portable systems that are pulled up like a roller blind.
-Typically 80-100 cm wide and 180-215 cm high.
+A portable display system that rolls up into a base, similar to a window blind.
+Typically 80–100 cm wide and 180–215 cm high.

 S